 - A statement of purpose—This should be a 2–4 page (typed, double-spaced) statement of the applicant’s purpose for applying to graduate school, career goals, and areas of interest or specialization.

 - Two letters of recommendation—These should be from faculty members who know the applicant’s potential for graduate school.
 In certain cases, one letter may be from an employer who can attest to the applicant’s ability and potential for graduate work.
+The letter needs to be in a sealed envelope with the recommender's signature across the envelope seal.

 - A writing sample—This should be a 5–10 page paper written in a sociology course, or in a related field.
 The writing sample should highlight the applicant’s writing ability and analytical skills.